 What we say...

-TaylorMade's new SIM driver focuses on controlling spin and adjustability
+TaylorMade’s SIM driver focuses on controlling spin and adjustability

-The new TaylorMade SIM (Shape in Motion) driver is one of three new drivers from TaylorMade and focuses on controlling spin and dialling shot bias, while the SIM MAX focuses on forgiveness, and the Max D SIM is their draw-bias driver.
+The TaylorMade SIM (Shape in Motion) driver is one of three 2020 drivers from TaylorMade and focuses on controlling spin and dialling shot bias, while the SIM MAX focuses on forgiveness, and the Max D SIM is their draw-bias driver.

 The SIM driver is all about aerodynamics and geometry: Combining an asymmetrical sole with tested technologies such as speed injected twist-face and a multi-material carbon crown, TaylorMade have created a driver that places a premiem on increasing clubhead speed through the downswing.

 What TaylorMade say about the SIM driver

 SIM allows the player who craves customisation and adjustability to optimise ball flight characteristics by creating a +/- 20 yards of draw fade bias through Sliding Weight Technology and a single 10g weight.
 It features a slightly smaller face than SIM Max and SIM Max D, appealing to players who place a premium on adjustability and control.

 What you need to know about the SIM driver